dsikar/BT0417C-configuration/README.md

 ## Wiring

+The components required in the wiring diagram are:

+* Arduino Uno x1
+* BT0417C x1
+* Breadboard jumper wire x4

 ![BT0417C Wiring](images/BT0417C-wiring.png)

 Wire ground (green) and +5V (red) from your breadboard to the UNO (the actual labels are written at the back of the BT0417C), then TX to Pin 2 and RX to Pin 3.